 #11 Stay active while making some calls

-Put it under your desk and use it while you are using your phone, making calls, answering emails, or during meetings.
+Tip: Just slip it under your desk and use it while you’re on the phone, answering emails, participating in meetings, or even just scrolling through your phone.

 Conclusion